RESITS AND RETAKES

 Remember, you may not submit for assessment any piece of work which has previously been assessed, whether following failure in the same unit, or for a different unit, except where specifically required to resubmit that piece of work as part of your Resit task.

 If you are struggling to understand what you need to do to so that the resit piece of work will get the required 40%, book an appointment with the Learning Development Tutor.
-You can find the contact details for the learning Development Tutor at your campus on UCA’s library webpage, or you can book an appointment at the Gateway desk in the library.
+You can find the contact details for the learning Development Tutor at your campus on UCA’s website, or you can book an appointment at the Gateway desk in the library.

 You do not have to pay extra tuition fees for the Resit Period, but the University reserves the right to charge for administration, and your Head of School may impose a materials charge.